awsdocs/aws-systems-manager-user-guide/doc_source/ssm-share-modify.md

-# Modify permissions for a shared document<a name="ssm-share-modify"></a>
+# Modify permissions for a shared SSM document<a name="ssm-share-modify"></a>

-If you share a command, users can view and use that command until you either remove access to the Systems Manager document or delete the Systems Manager document\.
+If you share a command, users can view and use that command until you either remove access to the SSM document or delete the SSM document\.
 However, you cannot delete a document as long as it is shared\.
 You must stop sharing it first and then delete it\.

 **Topics**
 + [Stop sharing a document \(console\)](#unshare-using-console)